turnkeylinux-apps/dokuwiki/docs/locking-down.rst

 Locking Down DokuWiki
 =====================

-As of v15.1 the turnkeylinux dokuwiki appliance comes shipped with the upgrade plugin (http://www.dokuwiki.org/plugin:upgraded) by Andreas Gohr to streamline dokuwiki upgrades.
+As of v15.1 the turnkeylinux dokuwiki appliance includes the `upgrade plugin`_ by Andreas Gohr to streamline dokuwiki upgrades.
 Because of this the permissions on the webroot of dokuwiki have been loosened.

-These instructions show you how to lock the permissions back down although remember this will disable the functionality of the dokuwiki upgrade plugin (and possibly plugins in general).
+These instructions show you how to lock the permissions back down.
+Although remember that this will disable the functionality of the dokuwiki upgrade plugin (and possibly plugins in general).

 .. code-block:: bash